niquola/hscode/README.md

 * ostracism rules
 * company abandon scenario

+All rules are expressed in *Kp* (karma points), which are internal "money" if you want.

+If karma is less than *KSt* (karma survival threshold)  samurai should leave.

 ## Become a member (Samurai)

-To become a part of Health Samurai you have to get credit (1 year) existing samurai.
+To become a part of Health Samurai you have to get credit from samurai.

+Credit means credit:

-Credit means "real" credit, which is subsracted from samurai, who accept candidate and should be returned with percent by new samurai during some period of time.
+* credit is subsracted from samurai, who accept candidate
+* credit should be returned with reward by new samurai

+To become samurai you have to get *KIn* (karma in) points of karma, for example by 1/3 from 3 samurai.

+During the *KRP* (karma return period) new samurai should return *KIn* points + *KRR* * *Kin* (karma return rate).

+If samurai is out, all `accepters` are loosing investment.

+If samurai does not participate as `accepter` during *NON_ACCEPTOR_PERIOD* cycles, he/she loose *KIn* * *NON_ACCEPTOR_CFX*